BroxFemur/OpenAIdea/README.md

 # OpenAIdea
-Using DALL·E 2 for Art and the Environment
+Using DALL·E 2 for Art and Ecology